mvaliadis/Spindle_dynamics_toolbox/README.md

   <b>Figure 1: History Modulation Curve </b>
 </p>

-This function generates the history modulation curve and save history features including refractory period, excitatory period, peak time, peak height, and infraslow multiplier.
-Here we show the Figure 2 from the paper for illustration purpose, but check the <a href="#overview-figure">Overview of the spindle dynamics</a> figure for the history curve of this example subject.
+We observe that history modulation begins with a refractory period, during which spindles are less likely to occur.
+It then ramps up to a peak within an excitatory period, where spindle occurrence is most likely, before gradually decreasing back to 1, suggesting minimal modulation for events that occurred a long time ago.
+Here we show the Figure 2 in the paper for illustration purpose, but check the <a href="#overview-figure">Overview of the spindle dynamics</a> figure for the history curve of this example subject.

 ### 2. Spindle Preferential SO Phase Shifts With Sleep Depth
 Sleep spindles have been widely reported to preferentially occur in the cortical up state.
-Here we show the preferred phase shifts with sleep stage.
+Here we show the preferred phase shifts with sleep depth for this example subject.

+We show preferred phase shifts with sleep stage.

 Usage:
 ``` matlab